 President, American Academic Leadership Institute

-Dr. Linda Bleicken brings more than 27 years of university leadership experience to her position as American Academic Leadership Institute President and offers insight into the challenges today’s leaders face on college campuses.
+Dr. Linda Bleicken brings more than 27 years of university leadership experience to her position as American Academic Leadership Institute (AALI) President and offers insight into the challenges today’s leaders face on college campuses.
 Bleicken joined AALI after serving as the seventh president at Armstrong State University in Savannah, Georgia from July 2009 until her retirement in June 2017.

 During her tenure at Armstrong, Bleicken reaffirmed the university’s commitment to student success and launched the Armstrong Commitment Fund, which provides need-based gap funding to assist degree completion.
 She also launched initiatives that increased retention and graduation rates, with the highest gains among under-represented minority students.